 BEFORE THE EVENT

 - Do you know what you want to achieve, is it strategic and how does it connect to the campaigning outcome?
 Make sure you’re familiar with our 2025 Vision, 2020-2023 Activism Strategy and Diversity, Inclusion and Wellbeing Action Plan 2021 and regularly check the Activist Resources page to find out what our campaign priorities are.
 Contact your regional Activism Leadership Committee (ALC) or the Organising team for further strategic advice.

 - Who is your target audience?
 What activity is best suited to motivate them to take action?

 - Check out the Events & tactics: Part 1 – Planning training module for an overview of tactics, tactics analysis tool, SWOT analysis tool, and activism plans.

 Diversity, Inclusion & Wellbeing:

 - How are you prioritising diversity and inclusion?
-Are you centring the voices of the rights holders that you are campaigning for and with?
+Are you centring the voices of the rights holders that you are campaigning alongside?
 It might be worth brushing up on our Inclusive Language and Events Guide, ‘How to be a Genuine Ally’ training module and read our Participation Protocol.

 - Campaigning for human rights can be difficult.
 Burnout and vicarious trauma can happen and it’s important to keep a look out for the signs in yourself and your friends.
 You can check out our Sustainable Activism & Self Care guide and workshop here.
 Remember our free, external and confidential counselling service is available on 1300 361 008.

 - Do you have a task list of everything that needs to happen before, during and after the event?
 Who will be responsible for these tasks?
 Is your team ready to go?